 In the central parts of the Baltic Sea (Northern Baltic Sea, Gulf of Finland, Gulf of Riga and Gotland Basin), there are differences in the status across monitoring locations, and good status is only achieved in five out of seven assessment units (see Results table 1).
-Good status is achieved in the Northern Baltic Sea, Gulf of Finland, southern Gulf of Riga and Eastern Gotland Basin, whereas in the Estonian part of the Gulf of Riga and Western Gotland Basin the monitoring stations (Hiiumaa, Estonia) and the Swedish locations Kvädöfjärden and Vinö, are classified as failing the threshold.
-In the two Lithuanian locations the status appears to be good, but no data is available for assessments after 2012.
+Good status is achieved in the Northern Baltic Sea, Gulf of Finland, southern Gulf of Riga and Eastern Gotland Basin, whereas in the Estonian part of the Gulf of Riga and Western Gotland Basin the monitoring stations (Hiiumaa, Estonia and the Swedish locations Kvädöfjärden and Vinö), are classified as failing the threshold - although one data set (Kvädöfjärden, long time-series) achieved the threshold.
+In the two Lithuanian locations assessed, the status appears to be good, but no data is available after 2012.